 - Object strike.
 Construction materials are constantly being transported around a job site.
-Many times, beams and other building supplies must be moved, putting workers at risk of being struck.
+Often, beams and other building supplies must be moved, putting workers at risk of being struck.

 Preventing Traumatic Brain Injury in the Construction Industry

-There are steps that those who work in the construction industry can take to help keep themselves and those who share their job site safe from traumatic brain injury.
-These simple steps can offer a large degree of protection when followed properly, and they include:
+There are steps those who work in the construction industry can take to help keep themselves and those who share their job site safe from traumatic brain injury.
+These simple steps can offer protection when followed properly, and they include:

 - Wear a hard hat.
 And wear it properly.
-A hard hat cannot offer appropriate protection if it is not worn at all time, or if the hat is damaged or of poor quality.
+A hard hat cannot offer protection if it is not worn at all times, or if the hat is damaged or of poor quality.

 - Follow fall protection protocol.
 Guard holes in the ground or work platforms.
 Take advantage of guardrails, and use safety harnesses or lines when necessary.
-Falls are the most common cause of work-related TBIs, and special care should be taken at all times.
+Falls are the most common cause of work-related TBIs, and special care should be taken.

-- Be aware of your surroundings.
+- Know your surroundings.
 A simple amount of caution can prevent many serious accidents and TBIs.
-When a worker is aware of the dangers nearby, he can address them and take safe action.
+When a worker knows of the dangers nearby, he can address them and take safe action.